teampoltergeist/poltergeist/README.md

 `page.driver.render('/path/to/file.png')` (this works the same way as the PhantomJS render feature, so you can specify other extensions like `.pdf`, `.gif`, etc.)

+By default, only the viewport will be rendered (the part of the page that is in view).
+To render the entire page, use `page.driver.render('/path/to/file.png', :full => true)`.

 ### Resizing the window ###

 Sometimes the window size is important to how things are rendered.
 Poltergeist sets the window